Medical expert of the article

 12 |

-To objectify the assessment of the state of the abdominal cavity organs, the peritoneal index of Altona (PIA) and PIA II is used, but they have less prognostic significance than MPI.
-At the Department of Faculty Surgery of the Russian State Medical University under the guidance of Academician VS Savelyev, the academician of the Russian Academy of Medical Sciences, similar systems have been developed to optimize the choice of therapeutic tactics with widespread peritonitis and pancreatic necrosis (abdominal index - UPS).
+To objectify the assessment of the condition of the abdominal organs, the Altona peritoneal index (PIA) and PIA II are used, but they have less prognostic significance in comparison with MPI.
+At the Department of Faculty Surgery of the Russian State Medical University, under the leadership of Academician of the Russian Academy of Medical Sciences V. S. Savelyev, similar systems have been developed that allow optimizing the choice of treatment tactics for widespread peritonitis and pancreatic necrosis (abdominal cavity index - ACI).

 Prevalence of peritonitis |